KyleEgland/db_creator/README.md

-# Database Creator
+# Analyst
-Monitor a directory for specific files, add contents to database, log and remove file.
-This project is written to solve a very specific problem - may not be suitable for all...
+Import data from a CSV to a database that subsequently allows some analysis of the data therein.

+## Installing / Getting Started
+This project is reliant on Python 3.x (developed using 3.6.3).
+Begin by installing python for your system, clone this repository, and run "analyst.py" to begin the program itself.

-## Dependencies
+### Dependencies
-Python 3
+Python 3 standard library
+pandas

-## How to
+### How to
-Run analyst.py to use.
+Run analyst.py to use and use the Import Data tab to select the desired file by selecting the "Browse" button at the top of the window.
+Use the "Output Data" section to remove unwanted rows/columns.